NotAShelf/nyx/.github/README.md

 I so often switch devices due to a myriad of reasons.
 Regardless of the reason, I would like to be able to get my new devices up and running in minutes.
-Thanks to the declarative nature of NixOS, I can do just that.
-Which is why I am currently transitioning all of my devices to NixOS.
+Thanks to the declarative nature of NixOS, I can do just that on top of being able to build entire system from a few modules and nothing more.
+Which is why I am currently in the process of transitioning all of my devices to NixOS.
 While I do have much to learn the NixOS ecosystem is an incredible learning opportunity and a good practice for those who want to switch inbetween devices at ease, or have common "mixin" configs that are shared between multiple devices.
 All things considered, it is an excellent idea to learn Nix (the programming language) and NixOS.

 I also maintain some dotfiles for my desktop running Arch Linux.
 See the [main](tree/main) branch if you are interested in my "legacy" dotfiles.

-### Words of Advice
+### Disclaimer

 You *probably* do not want to copy or base your config off of this configuration.
-Frankly, this is not a community framework, and nor is it built with the intention of bringing new people into NixOS or/and helping newbies figure out how NixOS works.
+Frankly, this is not a community framework, and nor is it built with the intention of bringing new people into NixOS or/and helping newcomers figure out how NixOS works.
 It is simply my NixOS configuration, built around my personal use cases and interests.
 If you do have a question, I will do my absolute best to answer it as the circumstances (mainly my own knowledge) allow, however, do not expect "support"